manhdao/boid-MPHYSG001/USAGE.md

 In tests, the "before" records are called and pass through the helper methods again, and are compared to "after" records.
 The test are explicitly written for the helper functions.

-2 arbitrary numbers from the 2 set of array are picked out for the actual assert_equal
+2 arbitrary numbers from the 2 set of array are picked out for the actual assert_equal, for example:
 ```
 assert_equal(np.asarray(boid_data['after'])[2,5],after[2,5])
 assert_equal(np.asarray(boid_data['after'])[3,20],after[3,20])